codefellows-seattle-301d30/10-functional-programming/dawn-brent/README.md

 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.--> 2018-02-28 8:20pm server interacts with webpage properly.
-Need to fix ajax between html and server.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->